Yahweasel/nodejs-server-pages/README.md

 A single instance of a script will handle multiple WebSocket connections.
 A new instance is only created when the script changes.

+`module.ondisconnect` may be set to a function which will be run when such an upgrade happens and the current version is disconnected.
+Note that this is the *script* being disconnected, not the *client*; by default, `module.ondisconnect` is `null`, so existing instances will continue to serve clients that connected before the script was upgraded.
+If the WebSocket script is largely independent, this is probably what you want.
+A useful option is `module.ondisconnect = () => process.exit(0);`, which will effectively disconnect all clients that are connected to the old version of the script.

 # Why NodeJS-Server-Pages?